mskalandunas/Architecture/topics/edu/system_design/web_architecture.md

 ## What is REST?
 > REST stands for Representational State Transfer.
 It’s a software architectural style for implementing web services.
 Web services implemented using the REST architectural style are known as the RESTful Web services.

+When the backend implementation & the clients are decoupled, any number of new clients can be introduced into the system without affecting the backend.

 - Adheres to the REST architectural constraints
 - is an interface
 - uses HTTP